llamicron/rubric/book/src/example_grader/tests.md

 # Writing the Tests
 Now comes the most important part of writing the application.
-We've build our batch of criteria, but they currently don't have a way to be tested.
+We've build our rubric of criteria, but they currently don't have a way to be tested.
 How do we know if they actually have Git installed or not?

 The way we determine this is by writing a "test", which is just a function, for each of our criteria.
 Then we'll "attach" the function to the criteria, then we can grade the submission.